sul-dlss-deprecated/geohydra/README.md

     % bundle exec bin/sync_geoserver_metadata.rb

-To upload the druid packages to GeoServer via the filesystem:
+To upload the druid packages to GeoServer use OpenGeo's *Import Data* feature, or via the filesystem:

     % bundle exec bin/loader.rb druid1 [druid2 druid3...]

-To upload the OGP Solr documents, use:
+To upload the OpenGeoPortal Solr documents, use:

     % bundle exec bin/solr_indexer.rb